4W4I5/Semester-4-Notes/FSE/FSE 22 Feb, 2023 (Elicitation).md

 		- Most communication intensive
 		- Requires expertise
 	- ###### Difficulty during this phase
-		- Hard to define scope
+		- Hard to define scope, the boundaries of the system, what it can do and what it can not do.
+Too much technical detail instead of overall system objectives
-		- Hard to understand what is wanted
+		- Hard to understand what is wanted, obvious info is often omitted
-		- Hard to focus on a require
+		- Hard to focus on a requirement, as they change over time
 	- ##### Procedure
 		- ##### Collaborative Requirements Gathering (CRG)
 			- Meetings organized by **Facilitator** and attended by